Digital-Defense-Institute/nims-webhook/NOTION.md

 3. Click `New integration`
     ![connection](./screenshots/new.png)

-4. Configure the new integration:
+4. Configure the new integration
     * Give it a name, ex: `nims_template`
     * Choose the workspace
     * Type: `Internal`